magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'component',
           description: 'Optionally pass a Vue component instance.
-Renders in place of the drawer\’s slot.'
+Renders in place of the drawer’s slot.'
         },
         {
           label: 'Component'